History of Le Meurice

 In 2011, we were the first hotel to be awarded official ‘Palace’ status and received the Luxury Hotel Label from the French Ministry of Tourism.
 In 2012, we were named a Living Heritage Business by the Ministry of Craftsmanship, Trade, Tourism and Productive Recovery.

 Multiple Michelin-starred chef Alain Ducasse took on his role of overseeing all dining at Le Meurice in 2013.

 Philippe Starck returns in 2016 to bring additional design embellishments to our restaurants and bar.
 This was also the year our executive chef Jocelyn Herland joined us.

-Following our executive pastry chef Cédric Grolet winning the title of ‘World’s Best Restaurant Pastry Chef’ in 2017, we opened our own pastry shop in 2018 called La Pâtisserie du Meurice par Cédric Grolet.
+Following our executive pastry chef Cédric Grolet winning the title of ‘World’s Best Restaurant Pastry Chef’ in 2018, we opened our own pastry shop called La Pâtisserie du Meurice par Cédric Grolet.